raleel/mythras-srd/0004_Game_System.md

 ## Game Time

 In _Mythras Imperative_, time is an important factor, mostly to determine what happens in what order, so that game mechanics are applied when they should be.
 Remember that in-game time is usually not equivalent to time spent playing.
-Sometimes, the GM may need to summarise the events of many days in a single sentence, such as 'It takes you a week to reach Castle Anthrax,' while at other times, particularly during combat, the actions of only a few seconds of time can take several minutes or longer to resolve.
+Sometimes, the GM may need to summarize the events of many days in a single sentence, such as 'It takes you a week to reach Castle Anthrax,' while at other times, particularly during combat, the actions of only a few seconds of time can take several minutes or longer to resolve.

 Following are the important distinctions of game time: